neo4j-partners/azure-resource-manager-neo4j/marketplace/README.md

 There's a newer feature called [Azure Image Gallery](https://docs.microsoft.com/en-us/azure/marketplace/azure-vm-use-approved-base#capture-image).
 That requires the Azure AD be the same as the publisher one.
 Our isn't.
 I set up another Azure account and started down that path, but decided that we should fix the AD and come back to that appraoach later.

-So, we're taking the older SAS URL approach here.
+So, we're taking the older SAS URI approach here.
 Of course, most of the documentation has gone missing since I last did this.

 ## Identify the VM Image to Use
 We want the latest RHEL platform image.